-Let’s go back a step though.
+But let’s go back a step first.

-I’ve worked in Marketing for a number of years, starting off in-house as a product marketing assistant, moving into category manager position after a year.
+I’ve worked in marketing for a number of years, starting off in-house as a product marketing assistant, moving into category manager position after a year.
 With product marketing, if you can call it marketing, I always felt it was more of a sales analysis role – running the weekly reports first thing on a Monday morning, compiling your category’s sales analysis and feeding back to the board by lunchtime, devising promotional plans for your products, briefing POS and requesting website banners.
 It’s definitely a job the more analytical marketers enjoy!

 I then moved on to pastures new and started work at a smaller company that imported and supplied shelving to the DIY stores (yes I know I didn’t move very far).
 The company was much smaller and instead of a marketing team of over 100, I went to a marketing team of… 2.
 The role was much more general, looking after all aspects of in-house marketing such as the company websites, product descriptions and packaging, advertising both online and offline and email and direct mail campaigns.
 I then moved into the fierce world of recruitment doing the same role, but for three companies on a much bigger, faster scale, chucking event management in there too for good measure.

 You may by now be questioning why I’ve given you my previous marketing employment history, however, from just over 200 words, I was able to explain what I did in my previous roles and you were able to understand it.
 Pretty simple.
-So every time I was asked “So what do you do for work?”, within a couple of sentences I was able to easily explain what I did and people were able to understand and envisage the types of tasks my role involved.
+So every time I was asked “So what do you do for work?”, within a couple of sentences, I was able to easily explain what I did and people were able to understand and envisage the types of tasks my role involved.

 Fast forward to my current role as a Digital Marketing Consultant working agency side, things get a little more awkward to explain.
 As I’m relatively new to Aira, I find I frequently get asked “What are you up to work wise now?” from people I used to work with right up to family members and friends.